ccgus/jstalk/experimental/README.md

 Notes from Gus, for Gus:

+Oct 29, 2011:
+Hey Gus- you've got the bit where jst_msgSend creates a reusable JSTFuction, and right now you are working on calling plain-jane objc messages.
+Since you are caching that JSTFuction, you've got to remember to clear it out after you are done with it.

+Maybe you should cache all calls into objc?

 Oct 24, 2011:
 There's a ton of unfinished code laying around, and since I tend to be scatterbrained it should probably be ignored.
 It'll be rewritten, as this is currently a playground for my ideas.